genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/11_tooling/02_intellij-plugin.md

 To start the Resource daemon, press the **Start Resource Daemon** button.

-Alternatively, if using the **startServer** button to start all of your processes at once, the Resource Daemon will be started for you.
+Alternatively, if using the **startServer** button to start all your processes at once, the Resource Daemon will be started for you.

 ![Genesis Install](/img/plugin-resourcedaemon.png)